Clinical Social Work

 During my undergraduate studies, I was introduced to an exploration of altered states of consciousness in a course titled Dreams, Dreaming, and Dreamers.
 Since that initial dive into practice and research on Dreamwork, my former professor turn mentor and I have continued a study of dreams, altered states of consciousness, and Embodied Imagination.
 This work has been a consistent, curious, and ever-evolving thread throughout my clinical training, professional practice, and personal life.

-I engaged in Psychedelic Psychotherapy training and was a Psychedelic Research Study Therapist in the groundbreaking NYU Cancer Anxiety Pscilocybin Research Study.
-This experience expanded my curiosity about the therapeutic value of altered states of consciousness as a tool in healing journeys.
-Mentors and colleagues that I connected with during this profound chapter continue to inspire and support my clinical practice and research.
+I engaged in Psychedelic Psychotherapy training and was a Psychedelic Research Study Therapist in the groundbreaking NYU Cancer Anxiety Psilocybin Research Study.
+This experience expanded my curiosity and understanding about the therapeutic value of altered states of consciousness as a tool in healing journeys.

 “Narrative Medicine is an international discipline at the intersection of the humanities, the arts, clinical practice, and health care justice with conceptual foundations in narratology, phenomenology, and liberatory social theory.” (cuimc.columbia.edu) In 2018, I used a Teaching and Learning Innovation award to attend Narrative Medicine and the Creative Impulse, a workshop that deepened my practice in the use of story, language, and arts in therapeutic care.
-I have partnered with Columbia University’s Narrative Medicine (NMED) program to host NMED graduate students in facilitating contemplative and reflective workshops for clinicians at Vermont Center for Resiliency in an effort to bolster awareness of this interdisciplinary framework.
+I have partnered with Columbia University’s Narrative Medicine (NMED) program to host NMED graduate students in facilitating contemplative and reflective workshops for clinicians at Vermont Center for Resiliency as an opportunity to integrate this interdisciplinary framework.

-Spiritually-sensitive and Integrative approaches to therapeutic processes are ways I expand beyond and compliment evidence-based frameworks.
 I believe in staying curious, diving deep, and collaborating with clients to discover multi-modal practices that best meet their needs, wants, and desires.
+Spiritually-Sensitive and Integrative approaches to therapeutic processes are some options to expand beyond and compliment evidence-based frameworks.

 Mindfulness, Yoga, & Breathwork